 Many adoptive parents are faced with the decision of adopting a child that has been or may have been exposed to alcohol during pregnancy.
-Many others are in the midst of parenting kids that have been prenatally exposed to alcohol.
+Many other foster/adoptive parents are in the midst of parenting kids that have been prenatally exposed to alcohol.
 Fetal Alcohol Spectrum Disorders (FASD) can be a devastating diagnosis that strikes fear in the hearts of parents and can cause a lifetime of struggle for the children.

 It is important to remember that FASD is a spectrum disorder, which means that children (and adults) can have a wide range of symptoms, and there are definitely things parents can do to help.
 It is also important to remember that you aren’t alone—other adoptive parents have walked this road before you and can help.
 We spoke with a panel of moms who are parenting children with FASD to get their best advice.